AbductiveLearning/ABLkit/docs/Intro/Basics.rst

     Define the metrics for measuring accuracy by inheriting from ``BaseMetric``.

-5. Bridge machine learning and reasoning
+5. Bridge learning and reasoning

     Use ``SimpleBridge`` to bridge the learning and reasoning part for integrated training and testing.